mrwulf/halloween-dashboard/README.md

 # Project: Haunted Maze Control Dashboard

 This project provides a web-based control panel for an interactive haunted Halloween maze.
-It features a responsive UI, dynamic trigger configuration, a token system for public users, and admin-only statistics.
+It features a responsive UI, dynamic trigger configuration from a JSON file, a token system for public users, and an admin dashboard with usage statistics and QR code tools.

 ## Technical Stack

 - **Backend:** Go (`net/http` standard library)
+- **Database:** SQLite (using a pure Go driver, no CGO required)
 - **Frontend:** Vanilla HTML, CSS, and JavaScript
-- **Persistence (Phase 3):** SQLite
 - **Development:** Container-based using Docker to ensure a consistent environment.

 ## Development Environment